 - Diana Hansen, animal keeper

 - Ann-Britt Marcher, scientific fellow (Faculty of Natural Sciences)

-- Henrik Dimke, associate professor (Faculty of Health Sciences)
+- Henrik Dimke, professor (Faculty of Health Sciences)

 For biological and marine biological research:

 - Veterinarian Louise Langhorn